sajjadkhadim/sajjadkhadim/README.md

 - 👋 Hi, I’m @sajjadkhadim
 - 👀 I’m interested in Freelance or Part-time work as Fullstack Software Engineer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working ...
 Advance level of different Javascript Frameworks
 - 💞️ I’m looking to collaborate on Web Applications based on Fit-Tech, Banking and Financial.
 - 📫 How to reach me?
   <p>📞 <b>Contact:</b> +971 (55) 676-2925</p>